Brexit and the Irish border: Resolution

 In October 2019, the UK and the EU negotiators reached agreement on a revised protocol (see below) which resolved many of these issues by having Northern Ireland leave the EU de jure but with a de facto border between islands (Ireland and Great Britain) – nicknamed the "Irish Sea border".

 In February 2022, the Stormont Executive collapsed when the Democratic Unionist Party walked out in protest against these post-Brexit trade arrangements for Northern Ireland.

 In February 2024, Stormont resumed, after the DUP and the British Conservative Parties agreed that there would be no "routine" checks on goods between the UK and NI, but that there would still be spot checks, and that when UK government ministers are introducing new legislation, they will be compelled to tell Parliament if their Bill will have "significant adverse implications for Northern Ireland's place in the UK internal market".

 Further, they agreed that changes to EU law will no longer automatically apply in Northern Ireland.
 Before the deal, it would have taken at least half of the Assembly members to object before EU law could be scrutinised.

-(In 2023, a post-Brexit negotiation resulted in the Windsor Framework, which the DUP accepted.)
+In 2023, a post-Brexit negotiation resulted in the Windsor Framework, which the DUP accepted.

 Policy areas

 Common Travel Area

 In 1922, the United Kingdom and the newly established Irish Free State concluded a Common Travel Area (CTA) agreement.
 This gave British and Irish citizens the right to travel, live and work in either jurisdiction.
 Passport controls are not applied to travel between them.
-The freedom of movement provisions arising from membership of the EU to some degree superseded it, but the parties continued to keep their bilateral Agreement alive, despite its having no treaty status.
+The freedom of movement provisions arising from membership of the EU to some degree superseded it, but the parties continued to keep their bilateral Agreement alive, despite it having no treaty status.
 In 2011, the British and Irish Governments agreed informally to continue their common controls on entry to the CTA for non-EEA nationals.

 In September 2018, the British government guaranteed that free movement of EU citizens across the UK–Ireland border would continue.